‘You know, everybody in the world used to be a child, or is a child.’

 They will perform alongside soloist Melanie Pappenheim, and a 100-strong chorus of women and children trained by Glyndebourne.

 From the vulnerabilities of pregnancy, and the shock of birth, through the adjustment to school and society, and on to early autonomy, Eye to Eye explores the elemental story of mother and child.

 Watch: A behind-the-scenes glimpse of the chorus and jazz meeting for the first time at Glyndebourne

 Watch: The performers making final preparations during rehearsals at Brighton Dome Concert Hall

 Watch: A final look at what to expect from Eye to Eye

 Sheila Hill writer/director

 Howard Skempton composer (chorus)

-Byron Wallen composer (jazz)/lead musician, with Rob Luft (guitar), Paul Michael (bass), Rod Youngs (drums)
+Byron Wallen's Four Corners featuring Rob Luft (guitar), Paul Michael (bass), Rod Youngs (drums), Byron Wallen (trumpet)